Joyce Beatty: Environment

+Foreign affairs

+Beatty voted to provide Israel with support following the October 7 attacks.

 Health care

-Beatty supported Obamacare and opposed its repeal.
+Beatty supported the Affordable Care Act (Obamacare) and opposed its repeal.
 In 2019, she introduced the End Price Gouging For Insulin Act bill, which would lower insulin prices nationwide.
 Beatty's father was diabetic, as was her husband.
 She has supported efforts in Ohio by Hearcel Craig and Beth Liston to regulate insulin prices.
-In 2019 she supported "some of" the "health-care fixes that focus on smaller changes to Obamacare rather than a complete overhaul of the system."
+In 2019 she supported "some of" the "health-care fixes that focus on smaller changes to the Affordable Care Act rather than a complete overhaul of the system."
 In March 2020, she voted with a majority of U.S. representatives for a $8.3 billion bill to combat COVID-19.